5 Days Japan Group Tour: Tokyo Kyoto Small Group Tour

 Accommodation

-Shinkansen Ride: At Tokyo Station, board the Shinkansen (bullet train) bound for Kyoto Station (about 2.5 hours).
-This fast and comfortable journey offers a chance to enjoy the changing landscapes of urban and rural Japan.
+On this day, your driver in Tokyo will take you to the train station, where your group will board the Shinkansen (bullet train) to Kyoto.
+Shinkansen Ride Experience: At Tokyo Station, board the Shinkansen bound for Kyoto Station (about 2.5 hours).
+This fast and comfortable journey offers an opportunity to enjoy the changing landscapes of urban and rural Japan.

 Kyoto, located in the Kansai region of the country, was once the capital of Japan.
 It epitomizes ancient Japan and is famous for tranquil temples, exquisite gardens, colorful shrines, grand imperial palaces, and ornate castles.
 Boasting 17 UNESCO World Heritage sites, over 1,000 Buddhist temples, and more than 400 Shinto shrines, Kyoto is among the world's most culturally rich cities.
 It's also known for traditional Japanese arts and practices, such as tea ceremonies, kaiseki dining (a traditional multi-course meal), and ikebana (flower arranging).
 It remains one of the best places to see geishas, who are traditional Japanese female entertainers known for their refined skills in arts, music, dance, and conversation.

-In this afternoon, visit one of Kyoto's most iconic sights, Kinkakuji Temple (Golden Pavilion) - a UNESCO World Heritage site.
+In this afternoon, your group will visit one of Kyoto's most iconic sights, Kinkakuji Temple (Golden Pavilion) - a UNESCO World Heritage site.
 This Zen Buddhist temple is famous for its stunning golden exterior.
 The temple's stunning visual appeal comes from its top two floors, which are completely covered in gold leaf.
 The reflection of the golden structure shimmering in the pond in front of it, makes it perfect for photos and quiet reflection.
 It was originally built in 1397 as a retirement villa for Shogun Ashikaga Yoshimitsu.
 After Yoshimitsu's death, as per his will, the villa was converted into a Zen temple by his son.

 Next, head to Nijo Castle, another UNESCO World Heritage site, to delve deeper into Japan’s feudal history.
 Constructed in 1603 as the Kyoto residence of Tokugawa Ieyasu, the first shogun of the Edo period, its expansive grounds and ornate architecture highlight the power and wealth of the dominant samurai clans during the Edo period (1603-1867).